jakvbs/react-rxjs-pokedex/README.md

 # react-rxjs-pokedex

-Simple Pokédex using React RxJS and TypeScript
+Simple Pokédex built with React RxJS and TypeScript.